WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 the order they appear in the post.
 Note that this will exclude child blocks of nested inner block controllers.

-Note: It's important to memoize this selector to avoid return a new instance on each call.
+Note: It's important to memorize this selector to avoid return a new instance on each call.
 We use the block cache state for each top-level block of the given clientID.
 This way, the selector only refreshes on changes to blocks associated with the given entity, and does not refresh when changes are made